"I've learned that people will forget what you said, people will forget what you did, but poeple will never forget how you made them feel."

 A little bit about me:

-I am an actress with a BFA from Rutgers University, Mason Gross School of the Arts.
+I am Annie Meisels, an actress with a BFA from Rutgers University, Mason Gross School of the Arts.
 Since graduating, I have acted on TV, in Film and on stage, here in NYC and all over the country.
 Some of my favorites have been: Anne Frank, Next Fall, The Taming of the Shrew, Law and Order, SVU, Blue Bloods, Happy, and many more... plus countless commercial and voice overs.
-I have always wanted to be an actress ever since I was little girl and coaching feels like a natural extension.
+Take a listen: Annie's mp3. .
+I have always wanted to be an actress ever since I was little girl and being a coach feels like a natural extension.
+I've worked with so many renowned businesses and organizations, as well as very accomplished individuals and those who are just beginning their journey.
+Each time is a new endeavor and a chance to help someone find the power in their voice.
+I am on the board of advisors for Seton Hall School of Business.

 I live in NYC with my son.